 The Breakthrough Prize in Mathematics rewards significant discoveries across the many branches of the subject.
 The prize was founded by Facebook founder Mark Zuckerberg and Digital Sky Technologies founder Yuri Milner and announced at the Breakthrough Prize ceremony in December 2013.
 It aims to recognize major advances in the field; honor the world’s best mathematicians; support their future endeavors and communicate the excitement of mathematics to the general public.

-“This is a great honor and my family and I are delighted; we are still adjusting to the news,” said Donaldson.
+“This is a great honor and my family and I are delighted; we are still adjusting to the news,” said Sir Simon.
 “We plan to use some of the prize to help mathematics in a developing country.”

 All five recipients of the Prize have agreed to serve on the Selection Committee, responsible for choosing subsequent winners of the prize from the pool of contenders nominated by the mathematics community.
 In 2015 and thereafter, one Breakthrough Prize in Mathematics will be awarded annually.